coder/coder/docs/contributing/frontend.md

     (largely code that has no server-side equivalent)
   - **api** - API code as function calls and types
     - **queries** - react-query queries and mutations
-  - **components** - UI components
+  - **components** - Generic UI components without Coder specific business logic
-  - **hooks** - Hooks that can be used across the application
+  - **hooks** - React hooks that can be used across the application
+  - **modules** - Coder specific UI components
   - **pages** - Page components
   - **testHelpers** - Helper functions to help with integration tests
+  - **theme** - configuration and color definitions for the color themes
   - **util** - Helper functions that can be used across the application
 - **static** - Static UI assets like images, fonts, icons, etc

 ## Routing

-We use [react-router](https://reactrouter.com/en/main) as our routing engine and adding a new route is very easy.
-If the new route needs to be authenticated, put it under the `<RequireAuth>` route and if it needs to live inside of the dashboard, put it under the `<DashboardLayout>` route.
+We use [react-router](https://reactrouter.com/en/main) as our routing engine.

-The `RequireAuth` component handles all the authentication logic for the routes and the `DashboardLayout` wraps the route adding a navbar and passing down common dashboard data.
+- Authenticated routes - routes needing authentication should be placed inside the `<RequireAuth>` route.
+The `RequireAuth` component handles all the authentication logic for the routes.
+- Dashboard routes - routes that live in the dashboard should be placed under the `<DashboardLayout>` route.
+The `DashboardLayout` adds a navbar and passes down common dashboard data.

 ## Pages

 Pages are the top-level components of the app.
-The page component lives under the `src/pages` folder and each page should have its own folder so we can better group the views, tests, utility functions and so on.
-We use a structure where the page component is responsible for fetching all the data and passing it down to the view.
+The page component lives under the `src/pages` folder and each page should have its own folder to better group the views, tests, utility functions and so on.
+The code is structured so that a page component is responsible for fetching all the data and passing it down to the view.
 We explain this decision a bit better in the next section.

 > ℹ️ Code that is only related to the page should live inside of the page folder
 > but if at some point it is used in other pages or components, you should
-> consider moving it to the `src` level in the `utils`, `hooks` or `components`
+> consider moving it to the `src` level in the `utils`, `hooks`, `components`,
-> folder.
+> or `modules` folder.

 ### States

 A page usually has at least three states: **loading**, **ready**/**success**, and **error**, so always remember to handle these scenarios while you are coding a page.
-We also encourage you to add visual testing for these three states using a `*.stories.ts` file.
+Visual testing is expected for these three states using a `*.stories.ts` file.

 ## Fetching data

 We use [TanStack Query v4](https://tanstack.com/query/v4/docs/react/quick-start) to fetch data from the API.
-The queries and mutation should be placed inside of the api/queries folder when it is possible.
+The queries and mutation should be placed inside of the api/queries folder.

 ### Where to fetch data